27th January 2022

 - Please ENTER the church building by the FRONT DOOR ONLY.

-- You will be welcomed by a door steward – please greet the door steward quickly and move straight through to the seating area.
+- You will be welcomed by a door steward who will encourage you to sanitise your hands.
+Please greet the door steward quickly and move straight through to the seating area.
 Do not linger in the porch area and block up the entrance.

 - Please do not shake hands with your friends – even if you have not seen them for months!

-- Avoid moving around the building/seating area to chat to your friends.
-However tempting this may be we do not want people wandering around breaking social distancing rules.
+- Avoid moving around the building/seating area to chat to your friends, however tempting this may be!

-- A printed Order of Service will be on your chair.
-This will be printed and distributed several days before the service so will be safe to touch.
+- Your will be given a printed Order of Service on arrival.
 After the service please take it home or put in the recycling bin on the way out.

-- If you want to chat to your friends after the service then please move away from the building – do not crowd around the doorways - and do not gather in groups of more than six.
+- If you want to chat to your friends after the service then please move away from the building – do not crowd around the doorways.

 Elders reviewed the situation in early September and have agreed some slight relaxation of the rules.
 They remind everyone that the situation is still uncertain and continuing to cause anxiety so we should not only make minor changes.
 We are meeting in church for worship at 11.00am each Sunday.
 Masks, hand sanitising and social distancing are still necessary.
 Hymn singing is now allowed, but with face coverings on.
 You will have to let Liz Sharples know if you are coming.
 You can find her details under 'Contact Us'.
 Sadly we still cannot serve tea and coffee after worship but you can gather in small groups (not more than 6) in the church garden for a chat.

-Most hall user groups have returned.
+Most hall user groups have returned, although some had decided to close.
+A few resumed in June, others in September.
 Contact your group leader for the latest information.
 See Coronavirus Updates for more details.

 We are allowed to worship at church again!
 A well attended service this morning, 6th December, celebrated the second Sunday in Advent.
 Advent candles were lit and we reflected on the theme ‘From darkness to light’ in words and music.